See a demo of how to quickly sketch ideas for comics in Procreate.

 Emily is a moderator in our Discord server.

-Comics mentioned
+Comics Resources

 As a free educational source, Art Prof uses Amazon affiliate links (found in this page) to help pay the bills.
 This means, Art Prof earns from qualifying purchases.